ICO Marketing Strategies: How to Successfully Promote Your Token in 2026

 When selecting KOLs, look beyond follower counts.
 Make sure to check engagement rates, past endorsements, and credibility within the crypto community.
 There are many great crypto influencers on X (Twitter) and those who run YouTube channels.
 Make sure to pick the ones that match your end goal and audience.

-Budget allocation depends on your stage.
-Early-stage projects typically allocate 10-15% of marketing budget to KOL campaigns, growth-stage companies bump that up to 20-25%, while scaling projects might dedicate 30% or more.
-For context, $3,000 to $7,000 monthly can secure 2-3 niche KOLs, one sponsored YouTube video.
+For context, $3,000 to $7,000 per month can secure 2-3 niche KOLs and one sponsored YouTube video.
 Mid-tier campaigns running $15,000 to $40,000 monthly can coordinate 5-10 KOLs across multiple platforms.

 Here is one example from our experience.
 When we partnered with Masa, the goal wasn’t hype; it was gaining real investor trust.
 Through a carefully designed KOL campaign, Masa’s CoinList community sale sold out in just 17 minutes, with demand far exceeding available supply.
 Over 52,000 people registered, but only a fraction were able to secure tokens, showing just how strong the interest was.
 The momentum didn’t stop there; the token later launched on major exchanges like Bybit, KuCoin, and Huobi, proving that the campaign didn’t just drive attention but attracted serious, long-term participants.